-18. Complaints and concerns about school safeguarding policies
+17. Complaints and concerns

-18.1 Complaints against staff
+17.1 Complaints against staff

 Complaints against staff that are likely to require a child protection investigation will be handled in accordance with our procedures for dealing with low level concerns or allegations of abuse made against staff (see Section 17).